kontena/pharos-docs/terraform.md

 ## Legacy Terraform Output Configuration

 This output format works only with Terraform < 0.12.x.
+Output value will be merged to `cluster.yml` contents so it's possible to generate only partial configuration via Terraform (usually `hosts`).

 ### Setting Hosts